loomio/loomio/docs/en/plugins/README.md

 ![](images/tables_exist.png)

-And if we run a few little experiments, we should see that we can now add tags and associate them with discussions via the console
+And if we run a few little experiments, we should see that we can now add tags and associate them with discussions via the console:

 **Create a new tag:**
 ```